Semi-classical evaporative cooling: classical and quantum distributions: Conclusions

 \section{Conclusions}

-In summary, this article presents a semiclassical framework that unifies the evaporative cooling process for classical and quantum gases under a variety of external confining potentials.
-By introducing generalized thermodynamic variables and deriving recurrence relations for the particle number and internal energy, we demonstrated that the evaporation dynamics can be fully characterized at each step of the cooling protocol.
-Our results show that the statistical nature of the gas plays a decisive role in determining the efficiency and limits of evaporative cooling.
-In particular, the polylogarithmic structure of the BE and FD distributions captures the emergence of quantum degeneracy, the onset of BE condensation, and the effective heating observed in fermionic systems at low temperatures.
-Moreover, the external potential alters the order of the polylogarithm, thereby influencing the temperature-loss rate and the evolution of the particle number during cooling.
+We have developed a semiclassical framework that unifies the evaporative cooling of classical and quantum gases across a broad family of confining potentials.
+By introducing generalized thermodynamic variables and deriving recurrence relations for the particle number and internal energy, we track the full thermodynamic state of the gas at every step of the cooling protocol.
+The confining geometry enters through the single parameter $s$, which fixes the polylogarithm order, the density-of-states exponent, and the number of degrees of freedom $2s$, and which classically also controls the energy budget through the virial factor $C_{\mathrm{trap}} = 1 + 3/(2s)$.

-The numerical implementation of the protocol across different trapping geometries, including the 3D box, the harmonic oscillator, and the quadrupole trap, reveals how the degrees of freedom associated with each potential shape the thermodynamic trajectories during evaporation.
-While MB gases exhibit a smooth, complete depletion of particles, quantum gases display distinct degeneracy signatures that depend sensitively on both temperature and trap geometry.
-The framework presented here provides a versatile tool for modeling evaporative cooling in experimentally relevant configurations, offering insights into the interplay between confinement, statistics, and thermodynamic evolution.
-Future extensions may incorporate interaction effects, non-equilibrium dynamics, or time

-One of the most important results of our study is that the system's statistical nature directly influences the evaporation process.
-Although particle interactions are not included, the polylogarithmic functions associated with the FD and BE distributions accurately reproduce the system’s equilibrium behavior.
-Furthermore, the external potential modifies the order $\nu$ of the polylogarithm, thereby affecting both the rate of temperature loss and the evolution of the particle number throughout the cooling process.
+The trajectories of Figs.~\ref{fig:evap_results}--\ref{fig:compresisbilities} show that trap geometry and quantum statistics jointly determine the efficiency and endpoint of evaporation.
+In the classical limit, the gas depletes smoothly and completely, with the geometry ordering set by $C_{\mathrm{trap}}$.
+For bosons, the particle-number trajectories, thermodynamic potentials, and susceptibilities all terminate or peak at condensation, where the Bose function saturates.
+For fermions, Pauli blocking produces a coherent set of degeneracy signatures, the upward bending of the $N$--$T$ curves, the suppressed entropy and heat capacities, and the saturating compressibility, all traceable to the effective heating of the truncated distribution.
+Because $s$ sets the density of states, these signatures appear earliest and are most pronounced in the quadrupole trap ($s = 9/2$), whose nonstandard phase-space scaling makes it the most sensitive probe of degeneracy among the geometries considered; its condensation, however, is an idealization not accessible experimentally owing to Majorana losses.